 If you’ve ever shopped in a North American supermarket, it’s likely you’ve picked up something grown near the town of Selah on the east side of the Cascade Range in central Washington—an apple, a pear, some cherries; maybe a juice box.

 The Matson family has been in the business of growing tree fruit here for well over a century.
 On a portion of their property, the land was traditionally irrigated by making a temporary “push-up” dam in Nile Creek each year to send water by gravity into a holding pond where a pump would then deliver it where needed.
 “During low flow, the entire creek and its fish could end up in the pond and in the fields,” says Mike.
 R.R.
-Matson Sr., the company founder, was known to try rescuing as many of those fish as he could.
+Matson Sr., the company founder, who was known to try and rescue as many of those fish as he could.

 Now, the third generation of Matsons has closed the loop.
 “One of the most rewarding elements of the project was their willingness to work with us,” Mike says.